thomasa88/ThreadKeeper/README.md

 ## Changelog

 * v 1.2.1
   * Fix for start-up error due to Utilites Tab not being loaded.
+Contributed by Sune Trudslev.
 * v 1.2.0
   * Option to change threads directory.
 * v 1.1.0